 - 1. Completed application and fee for the M.S. in Biomedical Sciences (BMS) - 2.
 Completion of a bachelor's degree and pre-med requirements - 3.
 Three letters of recommendation.
 Letters should be written by individuals who are familiar with the applicant's professional and scholarly abilities.
-The following list has some examples of appropriate letter of recommendation authors: - two letters from undergraduate faculty in your major highlighting academic abilities - one letter from a work or volunteer organization highlighting leadership skills or a reference highlighting your interest in medicine - 4.
+The following is a list of required letters of recommendations: - two letters from undergraduate faculty in your major highlighting academic abilities - one letter from a work or volunteer organization highlighting leadership skills or a reference highlighting your interest in medicine - 4.
 Transcripts from all previously attended colleges (unofficial transcripts are acceptable upon application, but official transcripts are required before program completion) - 5.
-Undergraduate cumulative GPA of 3.0 or higher recommended and MCAT scores (unofficial upon application; official before program completion) - 6.
+Undergraduate cumulative GPA of 2.75 or higher recommended.
+MCAT scores are not required. - 6.
 Personal statement on how this program can you help reach your goals, and what can you add to the program